 Shot stylishly in Malaysia, this action thriller will appeal mainly to hardcore Shah Rukh fans.

-Source URL: https://trendgrafitiinternasional.blogspot.com/2006/10/Just like Karan Johar's infidelity drama "Kabhi Alvida Naa Kehna", this action thriller has been given the thumbs down by the audience, going by the upsetting drop in collections since it released Oct 20, a day before Diwali.
+Source URL: http://trendgrafitiinternasional.blogspot.com/2006/10/Just like Karan Johar's infidelity drama "Kabhi Alvida Naa Kehna", this action thriller has been given the thumbs down by the audience, going by the upsetting drop in collections since it released Oct 20, a day before Diwali.

 In the first few days, "Don", a remake of the 1978 Amitabh Bachchan starrer of the same name, garnered good profits mainly due to its pre-release publicity and slick television promos.
 Critics have since panned it as a weak film.